apnadkarni/blt/doc/tabset.rst

     example, "raised" means the perforation should appear to protrude.
 The default is "flat".

+  **-background** *bgName*
+    Sets the background color of the tab and folder for the "default" style.  *BgName** may be a color name or the name of a background object created by the **blt::background** command.
+The default is "grey85".

   **-borderwidth** *numPixels*
     Sets the width of the 3\-D border around tabs and folders.
 The **-relief** option determines how the border is to be drawn.
 The